Introduction

 Myth #2 – High school students should get off any kind of plan (IEP or 504) and stop using special education services and accommodations because it will show on their record, and this will hurt their chances at being admitted to college

 Again, colleges can’t ask students about disabilities, but even if they know they won’t say anything, students may wonder whether materials sent by their high school may mention that they had services or accommodations.
-They should know that it is against the law for transcripts to state that students had an IEP or 504 plan (unless students had a modified curriculum), and school counselors can’t discuss this in their letters without students’ permission
+They should know that it is against the law for transcripts to state that students had an IEP or 504 plan (unless students took classes with a modified curriculum).
+See questions 7-9 of this FAQ from the Office for Civil Rights to learn more about transcripts.

 That said, if a student receives credit for a study skills class that is only for students with disabilities, college admissions departments may understand that from the title of the class.
-(There shouldn’t be an asterisk next to it on the transcript if it is simply a support class.)
+But no one should assume they’d view this negatively.
+(If you want to see what a college admission dean said about how they look at such classes, read Step 6 of my book.)

 Myth #3 – Students should disclose their disability when applying to college because there’s a quota of students with disabilities each college has to accept